 Most of these fish are still in a very good condition, just a darker skin color.

-Main Targeted For the Upper Area : The most common area fished will normally be above the Vernita Bridge.
+Main Targeted For the Upper Area : The most common area fished will normally be above and below the Vernita Bridge.
 There is usually a Vernita Village here where fishermen seem to congregate for a month or so each fall.

 One of the most popular spots is a hole or slot in the river called the Hog Hole, which is just above the bridge which is a deep slot that runs a couple of hundred yards right down the middle of the river.
 Even in early September there will be fish holding here.
 Another is the King Hole, which is about 1 1/2 miles above the bridge.
 Above that will be the China Bar Drift, and the Midway Drift.